-- 44. To maximize the comparative advantages of CIF's MDB-driven business model in support of accelerated transition away from coal, the program will aim to address three main interlinked challenges related to country-level strategy, people & communities and land & infrastructure while aiming to ensure a holistic, integrated, socially inclusive and gender equal just transition approach through specific activities co-financed by MDBs' own resources.
-It is expected that 5%, 25% and 70% of the total funding will be used respectively for activities under pillars 1 (Governance), 2 (People and Communities) and 3 (Land and infrastructure) only consistent with the mandate for the program as originally envisioned. - a.
-Governance: To achieve support and commitment at the country level for transitioning out of coal assets, the program will consult with key stakeholders, building technical and institutional capacities and helping governments develop transformation strategies, and economic and social development plans, among other activities. - b.
+- 42. To maximize the comparative advantages of CIF's proven business model in support of accelerated transition away from coal, the program will aim to address three main interlinked challenges related to country-level strategy, people & communities and land & infrastructure while aiming to ensure a holistic, integrated, socially inclusive and gender equal just transition approach. - a.
+Governance: To achieve support and commitment at the country level for transitioning out of coal assets, the program will consult with key stakeholders, building technical and institutional capacities and helping governments develop transformation strategies, and economic and social development plans, among other activities.
+Up to five (5) per cent of the total funding could be used for activities under this pillar that are consistent with the mandate of the program. - b.
 People and communities: In line with the premise of ensuring a holistic approach to address the coal transition challenges, the program will support socio-economic measures to minimize the impacts of transition on people and communities including a focus on upskilling and re-skilling to help people not only retain jobs where feasible, but also prepare for new jobs as available.
-Investment funding will also be made available for supporting green economic diversification projects under this pillar that can create alternative income generation opportunities for the people and communities impacted by the transition. - c.
-Land and infrastructure: A core area of support under the program will include reclaiming and repurposing the existing infrastructure, including land and power plants. - 45.
+Investment funding will also be made available for supporting green economic diversification projects under this pillar that can create alternative income generation opportunities for the people and communities impacted by the transition.
+Up to twenty five (25) per cent of the total funding could be used for activities under this pillar that are consistent with the mandate of the program. - c.
+Land and infrastructure: A core area of support under the program will include reclaiming and repurposing the existing infrastructure, including land and power plants.
+Up to seventy (70) per cent of the total funding could be used for activities under this pillar that are consistent with the mandate of the program. - 43.
 The program will look to build on the CIF experience by offering a flexible toolkit to demonstrate innovative solutions- instruments, technologies and business models.
-It will offer concessional funding, including grants, equity, guarantees, and loans, among others, to support underlying climate-related activities at the selected sites. - 46.
-Mobilizing private capital at scale (for example, by piloting new blended finance solutions) calls for CIF's toolbox of flexible cost and risk-bearing instruments.
-Meeting context-specific investment needs and achieving risk-return profiles attractive to private investors requires a wide array of tailored financial and non-financial instruments. - 47.
-Concessional funds from CIF have long been used to drive innovation.
-The program will look to continue that effort and encourage new ideas to accelerate clean energy investments.
+It will